 Feed your soul, immerse yourself in the magnificence of nature and cruise through peaceful waters, taking in the remarkable scenery of the fjord.

-Travelling from the south, The National Tourist Route Ryfylke starts at the mouth of the Lysefjord in Ryfylke.
+Travelling from the south, The Norwegian Scenic Route Ryfylke starts at the mouth of the Lysefjord in Ryfylke.
 This is where you first get to encounter Fjord Norway at the Lysefjord in Ryfylke.

 A boat trip on the fjord is a memorable experience where you will be able to see mighty mountains, waterfalls, colonies of seals, herds of goats and secluded farms.
 There are sightseeing boats from Stavanger, Forsand "Lysefjordsenteret" at Oanes.
 Ferries are departing from Stavanger, Lauvvik, Forsand, Songesand and Lysebotn.
 Taking the ferry to Lysebotn combined with a return drive via Lysebotn or Songestad offers a splendid round trip through some marvellous fjord and mountain scenery (roads closed in winter).